bazzel/Bs5ExpandableListGroup/README.md

 This copies the required assets to your application directory:

 Stylesheets are copied to `app/javascript/stylesheets`.
-If needed, you can the following line to your `application.scss` (or alike) to import them:
+If needed, you can the following line to your `application.scss` to import them:

 ```ssss
 @import "bootstrap";